QualiTorque/qualitorque.github.io/docs/environment-services/Actions and workflows.md

 ---
 sidebar_position: 3
-title: Actions & workflows
+title: Actions and workflows
 ---

-## Resource Actions and Workflows
+## Resource  and Workflows

+### Overview

+#### **Actions**

+Stopping cloud resources when they are not in use is a prudent practice that offers several benefits.
+First and foremost, it helps to optimize costs by preventing unnecessary expenditure on computing resources.
+Cloud services are typically billed on a pay-as-you-go model, so keeping instances running when they are idle contributes to higher expenses.
+Additionally, stopping unused resources promotes environmental sustainability by reducing overall energy consumption and the carbon footprint associated with data centers.
+From a security standpoint, inactive resources can be potential targets for unauthorized access or attacks, and shutting them down mitigates these risks.
+Moreover, resource termination enhances overall system performance by freeing up valuable computing resources for other critical tasks.
+In essence, the proactive management of cloud resources aligns with efficiency, cost-effectiveness, and environmental responsibility in the dynamic landscape of cloud computing.

-Torque provides a built-in set of __Actions__ you can run on specific AWS and Azure VMs in the environment.
-These include __Power on__, __Power off__, __Restart__ as well as __Connect__, which creates an RDP or SSH connection to the VM directly from Torque. __Workflows__ are scheduled actions (created by your admin) that run on all VMs of a certain cloud provider (AWS or Azure) in all of the space's environments.
+Torque provides a built-in set of __actions__ you can run on specific cloud resources in the environment to stop them and gain the aforementioned benefits.
+The built-in actions currently available out of the box by Torque are:

+__Virtual Machines__
+- __Power on__
+- __Power off__
+- __Restart__
+- __Connect__ - a special kind of action which creates an RDP or SSH connection to the VM directly from Torque, allowing environment users to access env vms directly.

+__Database Servers__
+- __Stop__
+- __Start__

+__Kubernetes Clustesrs__
+- __Pause__
+- __Resume__

+#### **Workflows**

+__Workflows__ take actions another step forward.
+They are scheduled automations that run on all resrouces from the same type in the environment.
+Examples of workflows include:

+- Power-off all VMs in the environment every day at 6PM
+- Pause (scale to minimim) the dev K8s cluster every weekend

+To learn how to create workflows in your Torque account, click [here](governance/workflows.md).

+#### **Invoke actions and workflows in the environment**

 1. Switch to __Resources__ view.
    > ![Locale Dropdown](/img/resources-view.png)

 2. Click a resource tile.

-   The resource's __Actions__ as well as attributes and tags are displayed in the left pane.
+   The resource's __actions__ as well as attributes and tags are displayed in the left pane.
 3. Hover over the relevant action and click __Run__.
    > ![Locale Dropdown](/img/resource-actions.png)
 4. Click the action's name to see its progress.